 - Great for an easy weeknight meal or meal prep

 You really can’t go wrong with all of this deliciousness.
-And remember, you can always add MORE CHEESE to this cheesy pasta bake.
+And remember, you can always add MORE CHEESE to this cheesy pasta dish.

-Once you add cheese and whatever vegetables you choose to the vegetable pasta bake, just pop it in the oven.
+Once you add cheese and whatever vegetables you choose, just pop it in the oven.

-What Kind Of Pasta Should You Use for A Veggie Pasta Bake?
+What Kind Of Pasta Should You Use for Veggie Pasta Dish?

 That’s the best part, whatever you want!
 The versatility of this recipe is unmatched.

 While I used ziti (I’m partial to baked ziti with vegetables), you could also use:

 It also can be made with your choice of vegetables as well.